Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_about_collect/_index.md

 > **Note**
 >
-> The number of entries is not cross-checked against
+> The number of entries is not cross- checked against
 > the number of partners in the list.

 <span id="Definition_of_a_partner_list"></span>